 “When the Internet goes down and we lose connectivity, vital civic services are disrupted,” said Kane Scott, IT director, City of Page.

 Another key need was constant mobile connectivity and network access in police vehicles so officers could do their work from the field instead of at headquarters.

 “We were looking to increase the efficiency of all our officers,” said Scott.

-- Cradlepoint AER Series routers in city offices provide highly available WAN routing via wired and 4G LTE cellular connectivity, and wired and WiFi connectivity for the LAN.
+- Cradlepoint routers in city offices provide highly available WAN routing via wired and 4G LTE cellular connectivity, and wired and WiFi connectivity for the LAN.

-- Cradlepoint COR Series routers in police vehicles provide reliable 4G LTE access anywhere.
+Cradlepoint's NetCloud Service for branch in police vehicles for reliable LTE access anywhere.

-- The Cradlepoint NetCloud platform enables valuable services, including:
+- The Cradlepoint NetCloud Manager enables valuable services, including: